TeejMcSteez/ITCS3112FinalProject/README.md

 Build will produce an executable which can be ran

-All input will happen from the console asking the user whether or not they would like to user certain options
+All input will happen from the console asking the user whether or not they would like to use certain options